 During the second quarter of 2025, the black beans prices in China reached 1820 USD/MT in June.
 Producers maintained steady output, and inventories grew gradually due to tempered downstream consumption.
 Import flows from select origins provided additional flexibility for buyers.
 Domestic logistics improved across several provinces, ensuring timely distribution to processing hubs and wholesale markets.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the black beans prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing black beans prices.

 Q3 2025: